47th Battalion (Australia): Post Second World War

 Following the war, Australia's part-time military force was re-raised in 1948 under the title of the Citizens Military Force.
 Around this time the 47th Battalion was re-formed with its headquarters around Maryborough.
 In 1960, when the Australian Army introduced the Pentropic divisional establishment, the 47th Battalion became a company-sized element of the 1st Battalion, Royal Queensland Regiment, known as 'D' Company (The Wide Bay Company).
 In 1965, the Army abandoned the Pentropic system and re-organised the units of the CMF in an effort to return to some of the traditional battalion identities.
 As a part of this, 'D' Company, 9th Battalion, Royal Queensland Regiment was formed from the Wide Bay Company.
 In 2011, an official history of the 47th Battalion was published by the Australian Army History Unit and Big Sky Publishing.
 Battle Scarred by Craig Deayton chronicles the battles and history of the 47th Battalion through France and Belgium.

 The Regiment is also significant in the Wide Bay, with the school colours of Maryborough Grammar School, now Maryborough State High School, reflected in the brown and blue of the school’s colours.
+The retired regimental colours were presented to the school in a ceremony in 2017, where they continue to be presented in the school Administration.